Dental avulsion: Prognosis

+This classification guides dentists in prognosis and treatment decisions, though exceptions occur.

 PDL healing is the primary outcome measure when assessing interventions for tooth avulsion.
 When the healing of the PDL is unfavorable it means that there is no longer protection for the root from the surrounding alveolar bone.
 The bone that surrounds the tooth is continually undergoing physiological remodeling.
-Over time, the root is gradually replaced by bone, which leads to the loss of tooth root and so the crown of the tooth fractures.
+Over time, the root is gradually replaced by bone, which leads to tooth loss.